Enjoying your beach visit

 If you want even less people and want to be very close to the beach, Third Street Beach is a good choice if you can get along without a restroom and water to wash your feet.
 I sometimes find it almost deserted.
 There is also a great beach access with parking at the Roosevelt Natural Area in the Salter Path area.

-a nearly perfect Crystal Coast day.
+If someone in the family is willing to do a little walking, you can sample some of the best beaches on Emerald Isle like I did recently on a nearly perfect Crystal Coast day.
 Just use the CAMA access points on Inlet Drive and park in the small parking lot on Coast Guard Road.
 It is easy to drop the family and gear at one of the access points and circle the block back to the parking area.
 The walk back to the beach is five to ten minutes.

-lots of wonderful things to do at the beach.
+There are lots of wonderful things to do at the beach.
 Just learning a little about the local area will greatly expand your options and perhaps save you some time when things get crowded on the beach.

-a Bogue Sound watermelon if you get off the beaten path.
+You might even run into a special treat like a Bogue Sound watermelon if you get off the beaten path.
 Vacations have changed over the years, but when summer is in full swing, you can still have great fun here at the beach.
 Some planning and hints from us locals can make it even easier to have that fun.